 It can be defined as an increase in the bulk volume of the quantity of sand in a moist condition over the volume of the same quantity of dry or completely saturated sand.

 The proportion/ratio of the volume of moist sand due to the volume of sand when dry is called a bulking factor.

 9. Fineness Modulus

-Fineness modulus is a factor obtained by adding the cumulative percentages of aggregate retained on each of the sieves ranging from 80 mm to 150 mm micron and dividing this by 100.
+The Fineness modulus is a factor obtained by adding the cumulative percentages of aggregate retained on each of the sieves ranging from 80 mm to 150 mm microns and dividing this by 100.

 10. Specific Surface Area of Aggregate